 Ever wanted to take a break and scan through some of the cool images of flora and fauna in the BHL collection?
-With our new BHL Flickr account http://www.flickr.com/photos/biodivlibrary/ now you can.
-Recently, we have started to develop our Flickr profile, BioDivLibrary, more and more by adding images from our BHL twitter (@BioDivLibrary) feeds and our BHL Book of the Week blog posts.
+With the BHL Flickr account http://www.flickr.com/photos/biodivlibrary/, you can!

 Besides being a low-barrier and fun(!) way of displaying our images, Flickr offers us the opportunity to supplement Encyclopedia of Life (EOL) species pages with images from the BHL collection.
 See this EOL page on the Aegotheles savesi for example, http://www.eol.org/pages/1178114 which features a plate from an Ibis journal volume in BHL http://biodiversitylibrary.org/page/16251388.
 EOL automatically harvests any Flickr images that conform to the following criteria:

 1) images must be added to the EOL Flickr Group